Don’t be. There’s actually a pretty easy and straightforward approach that most older adults can take.

 - Research suggests that taking vitamin D 1000 IU/day will prevent low vitamin D levels in most older adults.

 Other expert groups have provided similar vitamin D guidance.
-For instance, in 2010 the Institute of Medicine published a report with age-based Recommended Daily Allowances for vitamin D in “normal healthy persons.”
+For instance, in 2010 the Institute of Medicine (now the National Academy of Medicine) published a report with age-based Recommended Daily Allowances for vitamin D in “normal healthy persons.”
 For people aged 1-70, they recommended 600 IU/day.
 For people aged 71+, they recommended 800 IU/day.

 Research suggests that low levels of vitamin D are common in older adults who don’t take supplements, but are uncommon in those who do take supplemental vitamin D.